laniricky/100-Days-Challenge/README.md

 ---

 ## What to Expect from This Challenge? 🎯
-- Languages Covered: Python, JavaScript, HTML, CSS, Ruby, Flask, C++, PHP and more to come!
+- Languages Covered: Python, JavaScript, HTML, CSS, Ruby, Flask, C++, PHP, Java and more to come!
 - Fun and Learning: Each project will include fun elements, emojis, and coding jokes, making this journey enjoyable!
 - Daily Updates: A new project will be added every day, ensuring consistent learning and growth.